-Component aliases are mostly freeform (alphanumerics and most punctuation is acceptible).
+Component aliases are mostly freeform (letters, numbers and some punctuation are acceptable).
 A good guideline is to name the alias, the specification and the Java class the same.
 This naming pattern is used for all the internal Tapestry components.
-For example, the component /com/primix/tapestry/components/Action.jwc has an alias of Action and is implemented by the class com.primix.tapestry.components.Action.
+For example, the component

+/com/primix/tapestry/components/Action.jwc has an alias of Action and is implemented by the class com.primix.tapestry.components.Action.

-Finally, the specificiation is completed by closing the application element:
+Finally, the specification is completed by closing the application element: